mosadd1X/novelforge-ai/docs/configuration.md

 GEMINI_API_KEY_2=your_third_api_key_here
 ```

-For more information on using multiple API keys, see the [Multiple API Keys](./multiple-api-keys.html) documentation.
+For more information on using multiple API keys, see the [API Key Management](./api-key-management.html) documentation.

 ### Output Directory